gboulant/todogo/doc/userguide.rst

 ================

-The standard use cases are to create and manage a personal todo list.
+The todo application can help you to create and manage a personal todo list.
 For creating a new task::

    $ todo new -t "Write the documentation of todogo"